Kevin-Cutler/Final-Project/README.md

  ![image](https://user-images.githubusercontent.com/88467263/151077295-b8d678b6-2d7a-4199-b362-417e4034f2ca.png)

-Our goal is to determine IMDB movie scores and we decided to categorize our movie scores into two buckets since currently our datasets scores range from between (1-10).
+Our goal is to determine IMDb movie scores and we decided to categorize our movie scores into two buckets since currently our datasets scores range from between (1-10).
 Instead of determining each movie score we want to know what factores predict "Favorable" and "Unfavorable" movie scores.
 For this step we created a function to transform movie scores 6 and greater to a string called "Favorable" and for scores less than 6 we will change those to "Unfavorable".
-This way when we start to Hot Encode our categorical data we get a 0 for "Favorable" IMDB Scores and 1 for "Unfavorable" IMDB Scores.
+This way when we start to Hot Encode our categorical data we get a 0 for "Favorable" IMDb scores and 1 for "Unfavorable" IMDb scores.

 ![image](https://user-images.githubusercontent.com/88467263/151449957-51db6991-e884-4376-937c-d188a40d6c08.png)

-Next we notice that there are columns in our dataframe that have values that are very large, these columns are "Production_Budget", "Domestic_Gross", "Worldwide Gross", "votes", "budget", and "gross".
+Next we notice that there are columns in our dataframe that have values that are very large, these columns are "Production_Budget", "Domestic_Gross", "Worldwide_Gross", "votes", "budget", and "gross".
 Before we can feed our dataset into a machine learning model we will need to scale these values down from 9 digits to 3 to 4 digits which will help our machine learning model make a more accurate decision.

 ![image](https://user-images.githubusercontent.com/88467263/151451025-3c92fc26-3a08-4823-9b5c-cedbcd0fa110.png)